ydydsnyd/mono/doc/docs/quickstart.md

 # Next

-The [next section](/app-features) walks through some of the key features of this little demo app which are enabled by Replicache.
+The [next section](/app-features) reiterates some of the key features of this little demo app that Replicache enables.